Join our next Postgraduate Open Event on 23 February to find out why you belong at Kent. You can choose to visit us in-person, or attend virtually.

 The PI’s mission statement is that, ‘PI exists in order that people who use services and carers work collaboratively with staff and students.
 This is to ensure that the skills and experiences of all are integral to the social work programmes at the University of Kent.’

 Membership of the Partnership Initiative is open to people in Kent and Medway with direct experience of social services and social workers, whether as service users or as carers.
 The PI meets and collaborates regularly with academics and representatives of the student body.
 PI members are paid for involvement in teaching, student selection and any other programme related activities through contracts with the University.
 Further details of the Partnership Initiative’s work are available in the PI newsletter, Bridging the Gap.

 As a postgraduate student at Kent, you are a member of the Graduate School and of a community of students from a range of backgrounds, identities and experiences.

 We encourage students to help each other, reflecting social work values in their everyday interactions and forming professional relationships with peers and staff that reflect those held in the workplace after you qualify.

 Through student-elected representatives, you have the opportunity to raise issues with staff at our termly Board of Studies meetings.
 You also have an Academic Adviser from the Social Work team, who along with the Social Work Support Officer acts as a contact for any queries you may have.

 Postgraduate students have access to a dedicated study room with computer facilities as well as a common room in the Rochester building.
 You can also enrol on the postgraduate Global Skills Award scheme, which can add value to your CV.
-Details of this scheme, and support and services offered to our students can be found on the Graduate School website.
+Details of this scheme, and support and services offered to our students can be found on the Graduate and Researcher College website.

 You are provided with a Programme Handbook that sets out the essential information you need to get started at the University.
 In addition, a Placement Handbook is provided by the Practice Learning Co-ordinator.